jaspervd18/Pokedex/README.md

 # Authentication

 There exists a Login Fragment which uses Auth0.
-Unfortunately there remains an unsolved mystery with so called 'production keys'.
+Unfortunately there remains an unsolved mystery with so called 'development keys'.

-Because a simple Pokédex does not require any account/login/authentication function AND it is not required for the rubrics, the Login functionality remains but becomes obsolete.
+Because a simple Pokédex does not require any account, login, or authentication functionality AND it is not required for the rubrics: the Login functionality stays in the application but becomes obsolete.